gharials/dev-path/docs/internet-web/web-pages.md

 Where NodeJS can run *any* JavaScript file, browsers can *only* run JavaScript files included in HTML files.
 JavaScript running on a browser is called *client-side JavaScript*, and running on a server with NodeJS is called *server-side JavaScript.* As we will see, client-side JavaScript works together with the HTML document and helps in making web pages interactive.

 Users can interact with client-side JavaScript from browser console.
+That means users can access the variables and functions defined in the JavaScript files linked to the HTML document.

 ### JavaScript DOM